AGImkeller/scIGD/README.md

 The `scripts` directory houses essential scripts integral to the workflow's execution, requiring no user intervention.

-On the other hand, the `data` directory serves as a space for user-provided data necessary for the workflow:
+On the other hand, the `data` directory serves as a space for metadata necessary for the workflow.
+Within its `meta` subfolder, two files are found.
+Both files are retrieved from the *IMGT/HLA* database and necessary for *arcasHLA* allele-typing:

-Within its `raw` subfolder, you can deposit raw files in the form of gzipped FASTQ files.
-To ensure compatibility, file names must adhere to the format `{dir_raw_fastq}/*.R{1/2}.fastq.gz`, concluding with `.R{1/2}.fastq.gz`.
+- `Allelelist.txt`: A CSV file listing all HLA alleles named at the time of the latest release.

+- `hla_gen.fasta.gz`: A FASTA file including the DNA sequence for all HLA alleles, which have genomic sequences available.

-In the `meta` subfolder, you are required to supply the following:
+In addition, users are required to supply the following files.
+Example files can be found in the `demo` folder:

 - `SampleTagSequences.fasta`: This is necessary **only if the data is multiplexed**.
 It should contain a FASTA file of sample tag sequences crucial for demultiplexing the data and generating donor-specific or sample-tag-specific FASTQ files.

-- `mRNAPanelRef.fasta`: Essential for **amplicon-based data**, this FASTA file comprises sequences needed for executing allele-typing procedures and quantification.
+- `mRNAPanelRef.fasta`: Essential for **amplicon-based data**, this FASTA file contains the panel reference used.

-- `dnaPrimaryAssembly.fa.gz` and `gtf.gz`: For **whole-transcriptome-based data**, you must provide a gzipped FASTA file of the reference (`dnaPrimaryAssembly.fa.gz`) and its corresponding gtf file (`gtf.gz`) to execute allele-typing procedures and quantification.
-These files can be obtained from [Ensembl](https://www.ensembl.org/index.html).
+- `Homo_sapiens.GRCh38.dna.primary_assembly.fa.gz` and `Homo_sapiens.GRCh38.112.gtf.gz`: For **whole-transcriptome-based data**, you must provide a gzipped FASTA file of the reference and its corresponding gtf file.
+These files should be obtained from [Ensembl](https://www.ensembl.org/index.html): [Ref](https://ftp.ensembl.org/pub/release-112/fasta/homo_sapiens/dna/) and [GTF](https://ftp.ensembl.org/pub/release-112/gtf/homo_sapiens/).

 # Configuration

 The configuration for this workflow is designed to offer flexibility and adaptability to different user requirements.
 Users can customize their parameters in a dedicated configuration file (`config.yaml`) to suit specific use case and control various aspects of the workflow.
+Examples for populating these parameters are provided in the `config.yaml` file.
+Please ensure all paths defined in this configuration file are either absolute or relative to the location of the `Snakefile`!

 Below are the essential parameters available for configuration:

 - `wta`: Determines the experiment setup.
 Set to `true` for whole-transcriptome-based data, and `false` for amplicon-based data.

-- `multiplex`: Specifies the presence of multiple donors in a dataset.
+- `multiplex`: Specifies the presence of multiple donors or samples in a dataset.
 Set to `true` for multiplexed data, and `false` for datasets with a single donor.
 Currently, this feature only works for BD Rhapsody data.

+- `output`: Path to a folder that will store the output generated by the workflow.

-- `threads_number`: Set the desired number of threads or cores.
-For optimal performance, match this value with available computational resources.
+- `threads_number`: The maximal number of threads or cores to use for demultiplexing, STAR and arcasHLA.

-- `sequencing_technology`: Indicates the sequencing technology used, such as `10XV{1/2/3}` or `BDWTA`.
-To display the list of supported technologies, run `kb --list`.
+- `sequencing_technology`: Indicates the sequencing technology used, possible options: 10XV1, 10XV2, 10XV3, BDWTA.

-- `genes_to_be_allele_typed`: Provides a list of gene names for allele typing.
+- `genes_to_be_allele_typed`: Provides a list of genes on which allele-typing will be performed.
 This parameter specifically supports HLA genes and will be extended to include KIRs in future releases.

-- `raw_data_fastq_list`: Provides a list of paths to gzipped raw FASTQ files.
-Each file should adhere to the naming format: `{dir_raw_fastq}/*.R1.fastq.gz` for Read 1 and `{dir_raw_fastq}/*.R2.fastq.gz` for Read 2.
+- `raw_data_fastq_list`: Provides a list of paths to raw, gzipped FASTQ files.
+Each file should adhere to the naming format: `{dir_raw_fastq}/*_R1.fastq.gz` for Read 1 and `{dir_raw_fastq}/*_R2.fastq.gz` for Read 2.

 - `sample_tag_seqs`: Provides the path to a FASTA file containing sample tag sequences.
 This is applicable when the input data is multiplexed, and sample tags are used to differentiate between samples.

-- `read_bp_length`: Specifies the read length in base pairs.
-Set only if the input data is from amplicon-based sequencing.
+- `read_length`: Specifies the read length in R1 file in base pairs.
+Set only if the input data is multiplexed.

 - `amplicon_cDNA_fasta`: Provides the path to a FASTA file containing amplicon cDNA sequences.
 Set only for amplicon-based sequencing.

-- `single_end_samples`: Set to `true` for single-end reads and `false` for paired-end reads.
+- `single_end_sequencing`: Set to `true` for single-end sequencing and `false` for paired-end sequencing.
 Set only for whole-transcriptome-based data.

 - `reference_genome_gtf`: Provides the path to the GTF file with annotation information for the reference genome.
 Set for whole-transcriptome-based data.

 - `reference_genome_fasta`: Provides the path to the FASTA file containing the primary assembly of the reference genome.
 Set for whole-transcriptome-based data.

-Examples for populating these parameters are provided in the `demo/configDemo.yaml` file.

-Please ensure you input your values directly into the `config.yaml` file.

-Remove rows associated with unused parameters to enhance clarity and precision in the configuration file.

-In addition, ensure all paths are specified relative to the directory containing the `Snakefile` to facilitate proper configuration.

 # Running the workflow